iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ### Takeaways

 * The garbage collector will not clean up global variables during a page's life cycle
-* Make sure you remove all references to the objects that you want cleaned up by the garbage collector
+* Make sure to remove all references to the objects that you want cleaned up by the garbage collector
-* In Backbone, removing elements from the page by wiping out the _innerHTML_ of the parent container element may not destroy the individual views.
-Be sure to call _.remove()_ on Backbone Views and this will unbind references from the objects that the views are listening to, assuming these event listeners were set up using _.listenTo()_
+* In Backbone, removing elements from the page by wiping out the _innerHTML_ of the parent container element may not always destroy the individual views.
+Be sure to call _.remove()_ on Backbone Views and this will unbind references from the models or collections that the views are listening to, assuming these event listeners were set up using _.listenTo()_.
+If you used _.on()_ instead, you will need to manually unbind the view reference from the model or collection before calling _.remove()_.

 ### Conclusion

-After reading Building Backbone Plugins by Derick Bailey and several of his articles on Zombie Views, I wanted to try this out myself while verifying the memory leaks in Chrome Developer Tools.
-I highly recommend checking out his articles which I have posted below since he can explain memory leaks and Backbone a whole lot better, but hopefully this has been useful in understanding memory leaks, particularly in Backbone applications, and verifying memory leaks in Chrome Developer Tools.
+After reading Building Backbone Plugins by Derick Bailey and several of his articles on Zombie Views, I wanted to try this out myself while profiling the memory of my objects in Chrome Developer Tools.
+I highly recommend checking out his articles which I have posted below.
+Hopefully this has been a useful exploration in understanding memory leaks, particularly in Backbone applications, and profiling memory leaks in Chrome Developer Tools.
+If anyone has useful tips with regards to memory leaks that I have not discovered, please share in the comments!
+Thanks for reading!

 ### References